Liturgical Ministries

 St. Gianna Circle is designed to support and affirm women in the many roles they have as mothers, wives, daughters, sisters and friends.
 Our ministry is focused on women bonding through their shared vocations and Catholic faith.
 Moms of all ages and stages are welcome to participate in our ministry.

-Join us on the first Tuesday of each month from 7-9 p.m. in the Cohan-Hansom Building.
+Join us on the first Wednesday of each month from 7-9 p.m. in the Cohan-Hansom Building.

 Click here to register for St. Gianna Circle.